-The last couple of days have been clear and blue, the kind of weather I’m none too fond of.
-It may be nice to walk in the sun for a change but this harsh light is not good for my kind of photography, the shadows are too deep and the lack of clouds in the sky can make photos look a little empty.
+The last couple of days have been clear and blue, the kind of weather that’s great for hiking but not quite ideal for photography, as shadows are often harsh and the lack of clouds in the sky can make photos look a little empty.

-It’s a real photo of Torbay, but with a sort of ‘special’ effect applied to it to make it look like a miniature model.
-The clear blue sky helps add to this effect because a real miniature model is often well lit too, with harsh shadows and bright painterly colours.
-The other thing that would help this fake miniature effect is taking the photo from a high vantage point, making it appear like you’re looking down on something small.
-I haven’t found a higher vantage point in Torbay, so this is as good as it gets unfortunately.
+This is a real photo of Torbay, but with a sort of special effect applied to it to make it look like a miniature model.
+The clear blue sky helps with this effect because an actual miniature model is often well lit with bright colours, and without clouds that of course wouldn’t exist in the plastic miniature world.

-In St. John’s the opportunities are slightly more plentiful, with high hills overlooking the city and a few tall buildings to peek down from.
-If I had friends in those high places I could certainly improve these kinds of shots.
-For now a high hill will have to do, this was shot from Gibbet Hill, overlooking the Johnson Geo Centre:
+In St. John’s the opportunities are more plentiful, with high hills overlooking the city and even a few tall buildings to peek down from.
+If I had friends in those high places it could certainly help these kinds of shots, but for now a high hill will have to do.
+This next fake miniature was shot from Gibbet Hill, overlooking the Johnson Geo Centre: